Sanremo Music Festival 2012

-The Sanremo Music Festival 2012 was the 62nd annual Sanremo Music Festival.
-It was held at the Teatro Ariston in Sanremo, province of Imperia, during the five nights between 14 February 2012 and 18 February 2012, and it was broadcast by Rai 1.
+The Sanremo Music Festival 2012 (Festival di Sanremo 2012), officially the 62nd Italian Song Festival (62º Festival della canzone italiana), was the 62nd annual Sanremo Music Festival, held at the Teatro Ariston in Sanremo between 14 and 18 February 2012, and broadcast by Radiotelevisione italiana (RAI).
+The show was presented by Gianni Morandi with Ivana Mrázová and Rocco Papaleo.

-The show, presented by Gianni Morandi with Ivana Mrazova and Rocco Papaleo, was a competition divided in two different sections.
-The "Big Artists Section", including 14 established Italian artists performing a previously unreleased song, was won by Emma Marrone with "Non è l'inferno".
-The "Newcomers Section", won by Alessandro Casillo performing "È vero (che ci sei)", was a competition starring eight debuting or little-known artists.
-Two of them were chosen through the contest Area Sanremo, and six of them were chosen as the winners of the web contest SanremoSocial.
+The competition was divided in two different sections.
+The Big Artists section, including 14 established Italian artists performing a new song, was won by Emma Marrone with "Non è l'inferno".
+The Newcomers section, featuring 8 debuting or little-known artists, was won by Alessandro Casillo with "È vero (che ci sei)"; two of them were chosen through the contest Area Sanremo, and six of them were chosen as the winners of the web contest SanremoSocial.